porkotyler/portfolio.panteliskassotis.com/README.md

 # My Web Portfolio
 This is what I use to showcase my projects.
-It's made to look like an MacBook desktop with files and everything.
+It's made to look like a MacBook desktop.

 ## Getting Started